adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 * CONSISTENCY Then there is the question of consistency.
 Do you want to use some polyfills and some facades.
 Probably not.
 Just use a consistent abstraction, a facade.

 * The idea of browsers TODAY being okay to polyfill.
 Browsers come out all the time and then yesterdays modern browsers are screwed, u end up having to polyfill everything from getEBI to addListener.

+* Browser software, just like web pages or any other software for that matter contains bugs.
+Why?
+Because they are written by humans and *humans* are buggy.
 -->